davidwych/davidwych.github.io/blog/_posts/2022-06-17-intro-cryst-2.md

 ¹What we *actually* measure is the average autocorrelation of the *variation* of the density *about the mean*.

-The scattering form the average density comes out of the total scattering as a peak in the center of the beam.
+The scattering from the average density comes out of the total scattering as a peak in the center of the beam.

 ![footnote](/blog/assets/images/footnote.jpeg){: width="50%" }